trumanng10/MAPI2024/Day3/k8s.md

 Once the cluster is created, you will be able to manage it through the DigitalOcean dashboard or using `kubectl`.

 ### 2. **Download `kubectl` (DigitalOcean CLI)**
-`doctl` is the DigitalOcean command-line tool used to manage DigitalOcean resources from the terminal.

 1. **Verify the kubeconfig**:
    After running the command, your kubeconfig file is automatically saved, and you can check it using: